juangamnik/swift-evolution/proposals/XXXX-enhanced-existentials.md

 	let r3 : (Any, Int) =  b.fourth()
 	```

+**TODO**: Note that it's not yet clear whether or not it is desirable or theoretically sound to expose only part of the API of a protocol with associated types where the associated types cannot be known with sufficient detail.

+#### Dynamic narrowing using `as?`

 In addition to guarantees provided by the existential at the point of definition, the dynamic `as?` cast should also be able to narrow an existential at a use site:

 ```swift